masterofobzene/CollectionCurator-script/README.md

 Don't worry, the file is vainilla it just has my parameters to end with less false positives.
 Then the use is simple.
 Just open the script, drag & drop the desired folder to be curated, hit 'enter' then wait.

-Here are a couple of tips/warnings/FAQ:
+Here are a couple of tips/warnings/FAQ/did you know's?:
 * Check the *input folders* before deleting them.
 The script is far from perfection and some pictures you might like might be missed.
-* The script doesn't like paths with double quotes, but fear not! the script will remove them automatically if it finds them.
+* The script doesn't like paths with double quotes, so I made the script remove them automatically if it finds them in your source path.
-* Removing metadata is done to the output files only.
+* Removal of metadata is done to the output files only.
-* Your source files are untouched.
+* Your source files are left untouched.
+Delete them when you are sure you have all you want.
 * I didn't make the "dest_dir" input to be requested by the script since most people will have to configure this path just one time.
+* Are you a pro? want to give advise/fix or upgrade the script? use the issues section.
+* Renaming one .jpg picture inside a folder as "folder.jpg" makes it a "folder image" AKA "folder thumbnail"; very useful on Windows 10. (stupid MS removed them in 11).
+* Windows 11 is a beta for a real next gen Windows.
+Skip it, trust me.
+They always do te same.
+*